Frequently Asked Questions

 Undergraduates may enroll in the Summer Minor Program.
 However, we do not offer graduate-level courses during the summer.

 The program is a two-year, full-time Master of Journalism program.
 We only admit students each fall semester.
 For workshops and short courses, please visit Berkeley AMI which offers workshops and custom training programs for mid-career journalists.

 All applicants will be evaluated equally by the admissions committee.
 You must be a student in our journalism program before being considered for advanced documentary coursework.
 Enrolled students can begin taking Introductory TV Production courses in their first semester.
 At the end of the second semester, the students who show the most dedication and merit have the opportunity to enroll in advanced documentary classes.

 For questions relating to gifts of securities to the J-School, please contact Marlena Telvick by phone at (510) 643-9411 or via email at email@example.com.

 Gifts may also be made through checks payable to the UC Berkeley Foundation or a stock transfer.

 ATT: Development Office

 Berkeley, CA 94720-5860

 Tax ID number: 94-6090626.

-You can look up your company in our employer matching-gift search by clicking here.
+You can look up your company in our employer matching-gift using the Employer Matching Gift Search.